 What happens if I don’t get the GCSE grades for a specific course at BHASVIC?
 You will not be able to take up that course, but we will provide guidance and advice about a course at BHASVIC for which you do qualify and agree that with you for your Study Programme.
 Please check our Entry Requirements carefully.

 Will not knowing what I want to do after BHASVIC affect me getting a place?
 Not at all – knowing what you want to do after college is not a requirement or part of our selection criteria to study at BHASVIC.
 If you choose a course which is heavily oversubscribed, we may ask you your reasons for choosing that course, to help us manage the oversubscription.
 Probably more than half our students who start sixth form are not sure what they want to do after BHASVIC, and many of the other half who do know will change their mind as they get into their BHASVIC courses.

-I feel like I have not learnt as much as I should or could have done due to lockdowns and know that everyone is saying that students through Covid are now at a disadvantage.
-I am worried that, despite meeting the GCSE entry requirement grades for my sixth form courses, I will still struggle and be behind - what should I do about this?
+I feel like I have not learnt as much due to Covid disruption and am worried that I will struggle at sixth form!
 For those young people who are concerned they may have fallen behind in their academic abilities and feel they may be at a disadvantage when starting Sixth Form, we have three key reassuring points to make to you: